Jarl-Bjoern/Yggdrasil/README.md

 Your Choice: infrastructure
 ```

-You can take multiple categories in number notation as in the example below, use a `,` to separate them.
+You can take multiple categories in `number notation` as in the example below, use a `,` to separate them.

-<strong>Notice:</strong> The same applies if you write out the name in full.
+<strong>Notice:</strong> The same applies if you write out the name in full (e.g. `infrastructure,web`.

 ```bash
 💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀